Jack Davis (Illinois politician)

-Jack Davis (September 6, 1935 – February 4, 2018) was a Republican member of the Illinois House of Representatives from 1976 to 1986, and a member of the U.S. House of Representatives from 1987 to 1989 representing Illinois' 4th U.S. Congressional District.
+Jack Davis (September 6, 1935 – February 4, 2018) was a Republican member of the Illinois House of Representatives from 1976 to 1986, and a member of the U.S. House of Representatives from 1987 to 1989 representing Illinois's 4th congressional district.

 Early life and career

 Davis was born in Chicago, Illinois, on September 6, 1935, to Edna (née Haflei) and Russell Bender.
 His biological father died when he was a child and his mother got remarried to Melcher "M.C."
 Davis, who adopted Jack.
 He graduated valedictorian from Woodlawn High School in 1952.
 He then attended Southern Illinois University Carbondale where he earned a Bachelor of Science in education in 1956.
 After graduation, he joined the United States Navy.
 He served as a flying officer, reaching the rank of Lieutenant (junior grade).
 He was released from active duty in 1959.
 He did graduate work in psychology while working for the State of Illinois as the assistant director of a job training center in Decatur, Illinois.

 After one year, he left that position to enter the steel industry, eventually becoming the part-owner of Lexington Steel Corp, a steel processing warehouse he founded in 1969.
 He sold his stake in Lexington Steel in 1975 to focus on his political career.
 Davis moved to Crete, Illinois after entering the steel industry.
 He became involved with the Will County Republican Party as a precinct committeeman and served one term as a village trustee from 1969-1973.
 He married Virginia "Ginny" Griffin of Shelbyville, Illinois, with whom he had three children.